Pattern Rigidity and the Hilbert-Smith Conjecture: Ahlfors Regular Metric Measure Spaces

 The last statement follows from the first by standard arguments (see \cite{repovs} or \cite{martin-hs} for instance).
 We outline the argument for the sake of completeness.

+Let $G$ be any finite dimensional locally compact group acting effectively on $X$ by uniform quasi-symmetric maps.
+By the last statement of Theorem \ref{smallsubgp}, if $G$ has no small subgroups, then $G$ must be a Lie group.

+We now proceed by contradiction.
+If possible, let $G$ have small subgroups.
+By local compactness, we may assume that $G$ has compact small subgroups.
+Hence by Yamabe's Theorem \ref{smallsubgp2}, $G$ has a sequence $(K_i)_i$ of compact normal small subgroups such that $K_i \neq \{ 1 \}$ for all $i$ and such that $\bigcap_i K_i = \{ 1 \}$.
+Let $L$ be the connected component of the identity of $G$.
+Then either $K_i \cap L \neq \{ 1 \}$ or $K_i$ is totally disconnected.
+If $K_i \cap L \neq \{ 1 \}$ then $K_i \cap L$ is a compact normal small subgroup of $L$.
+Hence again by the second statement of Theorem \ref{smallsubgp}, $K_i \cap L$ is totally disconnected.
+In any case, $G$ has a sequence $(K_i)_i$ of non-trivial compact normal totally disconnected small subgroups.

-Let $G$ be any finite dimensional locally compact group acting effectively on $X$.
-By Theorem \ref{smallsubgp}, the connected component of the identity $G_0$ of $G$ is a Lie group.
-Also if $K$ is a small normal compact subgroup then we may assume that $K$ is totally disconnected (since $G_0$ has no small subgroups).
-If $K$ is infinite, it must contain a copy of the $p$-adics (cf Theorem \ref{hr1}) or have arbitrarily small torsion elements.
-But $QI(X)$ cannot contain such subgroups or elements. $\Box$
+If $K$ is infinite, it must contain a copy of the $p$-adics (Theorem \ref{div}) or have arbitrarily small torsion elements.
+By Theorem \ref{ns}, $K$ cannot have arbitrarily small torsion elements.
+Hence $Z_{(p)}$ acts effectively on $X$ by uniform quasi-symmetric maps, contradicting the first assertion of the Theorem proved above. $\Box$

-Since quasi-isometries of a hyperbolic group $G$ act by quasiconformal maps on the boundary $(\partial G, d)$, where $d$ is a visual metric, we have the following by combining Theorems \ref{bestvina}, \ref{ahlfors} with Theorem \ref{hs}.
+Since quasi-isometries of a hyperbolic group $G$ act by quasi-symmetric maps on the boundary $(\partial G, d)$, where $d$ is a visual metric, we have the following by combining Theorems \ref{bestvina}, \ref{ahlfors} with Theorem \ref{hs}.

-\begin{cor} Let $G$ be a Poincare duality hyperbolic group and $Q$ be a group of (boundary values of) quasi-isometries of $G$.
-Suppose $d$ is a visual metric on $\partial G$ with $ dim_H < dim_t +2$, where $dim_H$ is the Hausdorff dimension and $dim_t$ is the topological dimension of $(\partial G,d)$.
+\begin{cor} Let $\Gamma$ be a Poincare duality hyperbolic group and $Q$ be a group of (boundary values of) quasi-isometries of $\Gamma$. $Q$ is equipped with the uniform topology.
+Suppose $d$ is a visual metric on $\partial \Gamma$ with $ dim_{haus} < dim_t +2$, where $dim_{haus}$ is the Hausdorff dimension and $dim_t$ is the topological dimension of $X= (\partial \Gamma,d)$.
+Equivalently suppose that $ACD(X) < dim_t + 2$ where $ACD(X)$ denotes the Ahlfors regular conformal dimension of $X$.
 Then $Q$ cannot contain a copy of $Z_{(p)}$, where $Z_{(p)}$ denotes the $p$-adic integers.
 Hence if $Q$ is finite dimensional locally compact, it must be a Lie group. \end{cor}